Teecolz/bool/README.md

 ![Bool Logo](images/bool.png)
 ## Introduction
-Bool is an object-oriented, dynamically-typed, and strongly-typed programming language that draws influence from the languages of Python and OCaml.
-Bool comes with a pluther of benefits including the ability to be compiled to Javascript, the absence of curly braces and semi-colons, intuitive and simple readability, and so much more.
+Bool is an object-oriented, dynamically-typed, and strongly-typed programming language influenced by the languages of Python and OCaml.
+Bool comes with a plethora of benefits including the ability to be compiled to Javascript, the absence of curly braces and semi-colons, intuitive and simple readability, and so much more.
 Programmers everywhere are boolin' with Bool, so give it a shot, we guarantee you won't regret it.

 ## Features
 - Compilation to Javascript